 The copyright system is international, involving national legislation that conforms with standards in international treaties.

 Statutory licences have been introduced for situations in which it was assumed ‘that, if left to themselves, the parties will be unable to reach a satisfactory resolution of the terms for the access desired’ for reasons that include ‘unacceptably high transaction costs in cases where individual uses would be too difficult to identify and control’ and ‘the user is in a powerful initial position and has been able to obtain a statutory solution in its favour’.

 Statutory licences are compulsory for content creators but not for licensees: users can choose to make alternative arrangements with copyright owners for uses covered by statutory licences, rather than relying on the statutory licence provisions.
 Content creators have adjusted to the statutory licences, which were introduced a long time ago and enable efficient licensing solutions.

 Copyright Agency is appointed (‘declared’) by the Australian Government to manage statutory licences for the use of text, images and print music by the educational and government sectors.

-A statutory licence for education was introduced in 1980 following the recommendations of an expert committee, revised in 1989, and extensively amended in 2000 to enable digital uses of content (such as making content available on an intranet).
+A statutory licence for education was introduced in 1980 following the recommendations of an expert committee, extensively amended in 2000 to enable digital uses of content (such as making content available on an intranet and emailing), and simplified in 2017 following a joint proposal from Copyright Agency, Screenrights and education sector representatives.
 In 1990, the Attorney-General’s Department produced guidelines for ‘declared’ collecting societies, which are reflected in Copyright Agency’s Constitution.
-In June 2017, legislation to simplify the statutory licence for education was passed (with effect from December 2017), in accordance with a joint proposal from Copyright Agency, education representatives and Screenrights.

 A statutory licence for governments was introduced in 1968 as part of the current Copyright Act, following the recommendation of an expert committee, and was amended in 1998 to facilitate collective management.